oliver-nicoll/Merge_Me/ReadME.md

 # Merge Me

  Merge me is an educational app.
+This includes directions contributed by Maxine Meurer on how to make your first Github contribution and a basic To Do Task List!
+Complete the tasks or make your own To Do List!

 ## Installation

 Fork this repo and clone it.

-And then from the project directory execute:

-	$ bundle

 ## Usage

-In order to run this application, for the backend api execute:

-	$ rails s

 In order to run this application, for the frontend execute: